 Each month, CES surveys approximately 145,000 businesses and government agencies, representing approximately 697,000 individual worksites.

-Real average hourly earnings for all employees decreased 0.8 percent over the month in March, seasonally adjusted.
-Average hourly earnings decreased 0.1 percent and CPI-U increased 0.6 percent.
-Real average weekly earnings increased 0.1 percent over the month.
+//REALER Resilio Test 09282023// Real average hourly earnings rose by 0.1 percent in December, seasonally adjusted.
+Average hourly earnings decreased by 0.2 percent and the CPI-U decreased by 0.4 percent.
+Real average weekly earnings increased by 0.2 percent over the month.

 HTML | PDF | RSS